yuvalmGS/gigaspaces-wiki-jekyll/xap100adm/blobstore-cache-policy.markdown

 ![flash-imdg.png](/attachment_files/subject/flash-imdg.png)
 {% endcolumn %}
-XAP 10 introduces a new Storage interface allowing Blob/Block/external type storage to act as a natural memory space for the IMDG.
-This storage model allows the IMDG to interact with the Storage interface as an integral data space together with the RAM/Heap based memory space.
+XAP 10 introduces a new Storage interface that allows an external storage mechanism (one that does not reside on the JVM heap) to act as storage medium for the data in the IMDG.
+This storage model allows the IMDG to interact with the storage medium for storing IMDG data.

 {% column width=90% %}